How to create a contract with your NYC roommates to keep the peace

-Andrea Wells, an agent with CORE says it’s worth having a clause about lost keys.
+Andrea Wells, an agent at Compass, says it’s worth having a clause about lost keys.
 “Sometimes there are keys that can be expensive to cut so I recommend a clause that if a roommate loses that key they have to pay for a replacement,” she says.

 “If you agree to the terms and someone does not fulfill their side of the bargain, at least you have an agreement to fall back on.
-It’s very useful to have things memorialized,” says Landsman.
+It’s very useful to have things memorialized,” Landsman says.

 When the dispute involves money, more often than not a settlement is reached to avoid legal action.
 Landsman says this is especially the case when parents are involved.
 “They will want to see the agreement and compel one or other side to behave,” he says.

 There’s also the issue of what is not spelled out in the agreement.
-“You can’t legislate common sense,” says Landsman.
+“You can’t legislate common sense,” Landsman says.